 Change Your Toothbrush

 Get a new toothbrush after the blister has formed and again after the attack has cleared up.
 The virus can live there for days and re-infect you with another cold sore.
-Consult your health care provider if you have frequent or severe cold sores.
+Consult your healthcare provider if you have frequent or severe cold sores.
 In some cases, they can prescribe an antiviral medication called acyclovir.

 Protect Your Lips from the Sun

 Apply sunscreen to your lips because sunlight can cause your cold sores to reappear.
-Look for a sunscreen designed especially for the lips that has an SPF of 15 or higher.
+Look for a sunscreen designed especially for the lips that have an SPF of 15 or higher.
 Or, wear a lipstick that contains sunscreen.